CUPofTEAproject/DAMMmodel.jl/paper.md

 # Statement of need

-`DAMMmodel` is a Julia package providing functions to use, parameterize, and visualize the DAMM model.
-The Julia programming language is particularly adequate, as empiricists require simple synthax, and modelers require speed. `DAMMmodel` may be directly used from Earth System Models as a module, and by empiricists to parameterize the model to their data and visualize the results.
+`DAMMmodel` is a Julia package providing functions to use, parameterize, and visualize the DAMM model, using the Makie.jl package [@DanischKrumbiegel2021].
+The Julia programming language is particularly adequate, as empiricists require simple synthax, and modelers require speed.
+`DAMMmodel` may be directly used from Earth System Models as a module, and by empiricists to parameterize the model to their data and visualize the results.
 It may also be used for teaching.
 \autoref{fig:example}

 ![Interactive visualisation of the DAMM model.\label{fig:example}](Figure.png)